Anbarasan-PM/Student-Admission-Prediction/README.md

                    * Lack of strongly influential outliers.

       Decision Tree Classifier:
-                           A hierarchical structure which is used to predict continuous or classify categorical variables. if-else is used for each node in the tree to classify and the edges is to move the next state.
+                              A hierarchical structure which is used to predict continuous or classify categorical variables.A "if-else" condition is used for each node in the tree to classify and the edges is to move the next state.

                       Disadvantages :
                           * Sensitive to outliers.